Homestead Exemptions

 Surviving Spouse of Individual Who Qualified for Age 65 or Older or Disabled Person Exemption Yes April 30 Obituary or copy of spouse’s death certificate, ID (Driver’s License, State-issued ID, Temporary license) with date of birth as proof of age Continuation of spouse’s exemption and tax ceiling

-Surviving Spouse of Disabled Veteran Who Qualified for the 100% Disabled Veteran’s Exemption Yes April 30 ID, current VA letter identifying you as the surviving spouse and confirming your spouse as a deceased veteran with a service-related disability of 100% at the time of his/her death Continuation of spouse’s total tax exemption
+Surviving Spouse of Disabled Veteran Who Qualified for the 100% Disabled Veteran’s Exemption Yes April 30 ID, current VA letter identifying you as the surviving spouse and confirming your spouse as a deceased veteran with a service-related disability of 100% at the time of his/her death Continuation of spouse’s total property value exemption

 Donated Residence Homestead of Partially Disabled Veteran Yes April 30 Letter from VA listing percentage of service-connected disability, ID $$$ (amount varies based on disability %) off home’s appraised value toward all taxing jurisdictions